Signs of Rats: Rat Infestation and Causes

 If you prefer to inspect your property yourself, you need to prepare carefully.
 If you have doubts about having an infestation, then you need to take precautions because you might get in contact with faeces, urine, or even rat corpses.

 Wear rubber gloves at all time, as well as a face mask.
 There are diseases that can transmit from rodents to dust particles from where they passed.
 Some of which are very harmful to humans.
 You might also need a flashlight if you search the dark places or between the walls.

 The most common places are rooms with lots of clutter.
 Push away all the borders between you and your uninvited guests.
 The attic and the basement are your first priority.
 If you notice holes in the walls or floor, this is the next place to check.
 In the kitchen where the food is, and if you have a pipe leak somewhere - now is the time to get it fixed.

 If you have a food-growing garden, you can be sure the rats have burrows near it.
 If you have a garden shed, they will try to make a nest in there.
-Even more if your store produce in there.
+Even more, if your store products in there.
 Around the garbage bin is another place you should have inspected.